GeekOfWires-V/VIPBlenderLogo/README.md

 First of all, if you've stumbled on this repository and don't know what this is for, please stop by [our discord server](https://discord.me/vipgc)!

-This is the Github Repository for VIP Members to access the necessary Blender, Texture, and resource files for the Logo Project.
+This is the Github Repository for VIPGC Members to access the necessary Blender, Texture, and resource files for the Logo Project.
 If you wish to contribute, please create a separate branch to carry out your work on so that it may be reviewed and merged into the master branch.

 Current Contributors Include: